Discover Homestay in Brixton

 How to Get Around

 Brixton is a fantastic location to get anywhere you need to go!
-On the tube, Brixton is the final stop on the Victoria line which means you’ll always get a seat going into central London.
+On the tube in zone 2, Brixton is the final stop on the Victoria line which means you’ll always get a seat going into central London.
 It’s in zone 2 which is probably the closest you’ll ever get to living in zone 1.
 In addition to the underground there are also fantastic train and bus services heading to St Pancras, Liverpool Street and Trafalgar Square.

 Is living in Brixton safe?